Filip-Ermenkov/Service-Calculator/docs/TECHSPEC.md

 - **DPO — resolved**: this business's data processing (contact-form inquiries only, no large-scale or special-category data) doesn't meet GDPR Article 37's threshold for a mandatory Data Protection Officer.
 The admin/business owner is listed as the data controller in the Privacy Policy instead.
 - **Retention — resolved**: no fixed retention period is specified; the Privacy Policy states messages are kept only as long as needed to respond, then deleted per normal business practice.
 - **Legal Notice / Privacy Policy — specified, not yet publishable**: both pages are now fully specified in `FUNCTIONALITY.md` §2.5 and implemented per Section 6.9.
 They cannot go live with placeholder legal details — the company's registered legal form, RCS Luxembourg number, VAT number, and registered address are still pending from the client and are a hard gate on Phase 6 sign-off, enforced technically (Section 6.9), not just procedurally.

 ---

+## 7B.
+Accessibility (WCAG 2.1 AA)

+Not previously specified anywhere in this document — added on review, not because a client or legal mandate demanded it, but because it's current best practice for any public-facing site and is far cheaper to build in than to retrofit:

+- Target WCAG 2.1 AA: semantic HTML landmarks, full keyboard navigation (including the calculator and the admin panel's custom formula-builder component — the easiest place for a custom UI to silently fail this), visible focus states, sufficient color contrast carried over from the already-approved prototype's design, and required alt text on all media (Section 5).
+- The EU's Accessibility Act (in force since June 2025) most clearly covers e-commerce; whether a quote-generation (not transactional) site like this falls squarely within its scope is genuinely ambiguous and not worth over-claiming either way — but WCAG 2.1 AA is the right bar regardless of whether it's strictly mandated here.
+- Verified with automated tooling (axe-core in CI, similar to the Lighthouse CI check in Section 6.11) plus a manual keyboard-only and screen-reader pass before each phase's sign-off (Section 12), not assumed from automated checks alone — automated tools catch a minority of real accessibility issues.

+---